 On October 26, 2007, the Company entered into an agreement to earn a 100% interest in the American Mine claims, New Mexico, USA consisting of eight patented lode-mining claims inclusive of surface rights to contiguous property.
 The American Mine claims are adjacent to Oro property claims and are reported under Oro property claims.
-(See Note 6 (d) in the audited consolidated financial statements for the year ended April 30, 2009 for further details on these agreements).
+(See Note 5 (d) in the audited consolidated financial statements for the year ended April 30, 2010 for further details on these agreements).
+Negotiations are currently underway to amend the option agreements.